Dance Plus season 3

-Season 3 of Dance Plus started on 1 July 2017 on STAR Plus and produced by Urban Brew Studios.
+Season 3 of Dance Plus tag line ek level up started on 1 July 2017 on STAR Plus and produced by Urban Brew Studios.
 Winner was Bir Radha Sherpa, from team Punit.
 Other three contestants from Top four were from Dharmesh's team, a new record for the finalists.
 Amardeep Singh Natt became the first runner up, Aryan Patra became the second runner up and Shivani and Tarun were the third runner up.
 All the finalists won the hearts of public with their entertaining and excellent performances.
 Overall, Team Dharmesh has two winners from season one and two, Team Punit has one and Shakti Mohan has none.
 Show is acclaimed and very popular due to creative format and uniqueness.

 Super judge

 Remo D'Souza is the super judge for this season also.
 He is a well known and reputed choreographer and film director.
 He directed movies like F.A.L.T.U., Any Body Can Dance (ABCD and ABCD 2), A Flying Jatt and Race 3.
 He was also judge on Jhalak Dikhla Ja and Dance India Dance (seasons 1, 2 and 3).